arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Graph Partitioning
 ~~~~~~~~~~~~~~~~~~
 The first step for distributed training is to split a graph into multiple smaller portions, which then can be fitted in the memory of nodes in a cluster.
-This is a pre-processing step that needs to be done only once, as the resulting parition files are saved in ``.pt`` format and can be reused. :class:`~torch_geometric.distributed.Partitoner` build on top of :class:`~torch_geometric.loader.ClusterData`, uses `pyg-lib <https://github.com/pyg-team/pyg-lib>` implementation of METIS `pyg_lib.partition <https://pyg-lib.readthedocs.io/en/latest/modules/partition.html>`_ algorithm to perform graph partitioning in an efficient way, even on very large graphs.
+This is a pre-processing step that needs to be done only once, as the resulting partition files are saved in ``.pt`` format and can be reused. :class:`~torch_geometric.distributed.Partitioner` build on top of :class:`~torch_geometric.loader.ClusterData`, uses `pyg-lib <https://github.com/pyg-team/pyg-lib>` implementation of METIS `pyg_lib.partition <https://pyg-lib.readthedocs.io/en/latest/modules/partition.html>`_ algorithm to perform graph partitioning in an efficient way, even on very large graphs.
 By default METIS always tries to balance the number of nodes of each type in each partition and minimize the amount of edges between the partitions.
 This guarantees that the partitioning algorithm prioritizes locality of vertices, enabling samplers to perform local computations without need for remote data calls.
 Through this partitioning approach, every edge receives a distinct assignment, although certain vertices may be replicated to mark the boundaries between partitions (so called "halo nodes").
-Please note that METIS requires undirected, homogenous graph as input, but :class:`~torch_geometric.distributed.Partitoner` performs necessary processing steps to parition heterogenous data objects with correct distribution and indexing.
+Please note that METIS requires undirected, homogeneous graph as input, but :class:`~torch_geometric.distributed.Partitioner` performs necessary processing steps to partition heterogeneous data objects with correct distribution and indexing.

 .. figure:: ../_figures/DGL_metis.png
   :align: center